open-contracting/standard/docs/primer/next.md

 * [Guidance](../guidance/index): Step-by-step instructions on how to design and implement an OCDS publication, including helpful tools and examples
 * [Reference](../schema/index): Describing the specific rules that need to be followed to publish OCDS data
 * [Getting help](../support/index): Outlining how you can get Helpdesk support and how you can participate in the OCDS community
-* [Governance](../governance/index): Details about the stewardships, development, and revisions process for OCDS
+* [Governance](../governance/index): Details about the stewardships, development, and revisions process for the OCDS
 * [History](../history/index): Information about the changes in each version of the OCDS
-* [Data Review Tool](https://standard.open-contracting.org/review/): A tool to help check whether your data is following the OCDS correctly.
+* [Data Review Tool](https://standard.open-contracting.org/review/): A tool to help check whether your data is following the OCDS correctly

 **Have a question?
 Ask us!**